ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 **Examples:**

-- The US Census Bureau's Person Identification and Validation System (PVS) *modules* would be clustering passes, since clusters -- called "protected identification keys" (PIKs) in that system -- are resolved in between modules.
+- The US Census Bureau's Person Identification and Validation System (PVS) *modules* are considered clustering passes, since clusters -- called "protected identification keys" (PIKs) in that system -- are resolved in between modules.
   As described below, each module only considers records not already clustered.